-MMX[TM] Registers The AMD-K6 processor implements eight 64-bit MMX registers and three packed data types for use by multimedia software.
-These registers are mapped on the floating-point registers.
-The MMX instructions refer to these registers as mm0 to mm7.
-Figures 16 and 17 show the format of these registers and data types.
-See AMD-K6[®] Processor Multimedia Technology, order# 20726 for more information.
+The AMD-K6-III processor implements eight 64-bit MMX/3DNow! registers for use by multimedia software.
+These registers are mapped on the floating-point register stack.
+The MMX and 3DNow! instructions refer to these registers as mm0 to mm7.
+Figure 17 shows the format of these registers.
+For more information, see the AMD-K6® Processor Multimedia Technology Manual, order# 20726 and the 3DNow!
+Technology Manual, order# 21928.